 - If Mail still does not appear as an individual icon, look for it under Show 32-bit Control Panel Items.

-- Click the Show Profiles button and click Add
+- Click the Show Profiles button and click Add for a new profile.

 - Specify your Profile Name and click OK.